London Advisory Committee Biographies

 She previously worked for the conservation architects Purcell and in the Conservation Department of Historic Royal Palaces.
 Prior to this she worked for Avanti Architects where she gained invaluable experience in the regeneration of modern listed buildings.

 Jane Dann is a Director of Tibbalds Planning and Urban Design.
-She is an architect planner with 30 years’ experience in urban design practice, acting for a wide range of public and private sector clients.
+She is an Architect and Urban designer with thirty years experience in urban design practice, acting for a wide range of public and private sector clients.
 She has been a CABE Design Council Enabler since 2008 and is now one of their Built Environment Experts and a Design Review Panel member.

 Jane is also a member of the Design Review Panels for Berkshire and Southwark and was a member of the Inspire East Regional Design Review Panel from 2008-2010.
 She led the programme of research into the use of Design Codes for CABE and the ODPM/DCLG that resulted in the publication of Preparing Design Codes: A Practice Manual.